Charles VII of France: Dauphin

+Charles began his political career at a difficult time for France.
+Henry V of England, who claimed the French throne and had recently defeated the French at the Battle of Agincourt, was about to begin another campaign in Normandy.
+Meanwhile, France was divided between the hostile Armagnac (supporters of Charles's cousin Charles I, Duke of Orléans) and Burgundian (partisans of John the Fearless, Duke of Burgundy) parties, who fought for control over the insane King Charles VI.
+As Dauphin, Charles became the figurehead of the Armagnac party, which controlled Paris since 1413; in fact, he was under the influence of Bernard VII, Count of Armagnac (father-in-law to the Duke of Orléans).
+Charles quarreled with his mother and exiled her from Paris.
+On 29 May 1418, he was taken away from Paris by his servants Tanneguy du Châtel and Guillaume d'Avaugour after the Burgundians entered the city and staged a coup d'état against the Armagnacs, securing control over the King.
+The Count of Armagnac was murdered along with around 2,500 of his supporters.
+(Note: Reports of the number killed vary greatly.
+According to one modern historian, the most likely number is about 2,500.)
+The fifteen-year-old Charles became the Armagnac leader and on 29 June took the title of lieutenant-general of France.
+On 26 December 1418, he claimed the title of Regent of France, proclaiming himself a sovereign ruler.

-Almost immediately after becoming dauphin, Charles had to face threats to his inheritance, and he was forced to flee from Paris on 29 May 1418 after the partisans of John the Fearless, Duke of Burgundy, had entered the city the previous night.
-By 1419, Charles had established his own court in Bourges and a Parlement in Poitiers.
-On 11 July of that same year, Charles and John the Fearless attempted a reconciliation on a small bridge near Pouilly-le-Fort, not far from Melun where Charles was staying.
+Charles established his own court in Bourges and a Parlement in Poitiers.
+John the Fearless thought the Dauphin was weak and trusting and sought a peace that would allow them to rally against the English.
+On 11 July, Charles and John the Fearless attempted a reconciliation on a small bridge near Pouilly-le-Fort, not far from Melun where Charles was staying.
 They signed the Treaty of Pouilly-le-Fort in which they would share authority of the government, assist each other and not to form any treaties without the other's consent.
 Charles and John also decided that a further meeting should take place the following 10 September.
 On that date, they met on the bridge at Montereau.
 The Duke assumed that the meeting would be entirely peaceful and diplomatic; thus, he brought only a small escort with him.
 The Dauphin's men reacted to the Duke's arrival by attacking and killing him.
 Charles's level of involvement has remained uncertain to this day.
 Although he claimed to have been unaware of his men's intentions, this was considered unlikely by those who heard of the murder.
 The assassination marked the end of any attempt of a reconciliation between the Armagnac and Burgundian factions, thus strengthening the position of Henry V of England.
-Charles was later required by a treaty with Philip the Good, the son of John the Fearless, to pay penance for the murder, which he never did.
+Charles was later required by a treaty with Philip the Good, the son of John the Fearless, to apologize for the murder of the previous duke, which he did through a representative.